sjp38/linux/Documentation/admin-guide/mm/damon/mechanisms.rst

 At the beginning of the monitoring, DAMON constructs the initial regions by evenly splitting the monitoring target memory region into the user-specified minimum number of regions.
-In this initial state, the regions assumption is normally not kept and therefore the quality would be low.
+In this initial state, the assumption is normally not kept and therefore the quality would be low.
 To keep the assumption as much as possible, DAMON adaptively merges and splits each region based on their access frequency.

 For each ``aggregation interval``, it compares the access frequencies of adjacent regions and merges those if the frequency difference is small.
 Then,